hunght/yt-dlp-gui/docs/MACOS_PERMISSIONS.md

 3. **Grant Accessibility Permission**

    - Click "Accessibility"
-   - Click the "+" button or toggle to add the app
+   - Click the "+" button or toggle to add iTracksy
    - Enable the checkbox next to iTracksy

 4. **Grant Screen Recording Permission**